Paul Szabo (politician)

-Paul John Mark Szabo (born May 10, 1948) is a Canadian politician.
-He is a former member of the House of Commons of Canada who represented the riding of Mississauga South for the Liberal Party from 1993 to 2011.
+Paul John Mark Szabo (10 May 1948 – 19 December 2024) was a Canadian politician.
+He was a member of the House of Commons of Canada who represented the riding of Mississauga South for the Liberal Party from 1993 to 2011.

-Early life and education
+Background

-Szabo was born in Toronto, Ontario.
+Szabo was born in Toronto, Ontario on 10 May 1948.
 He received a Bachelor of Science degree from the University of Western Ontario in 1970.
 He worked as an accountant for Price Waterhouse in Toronto from 1970 to 1974, and received certification from the Canadian Institute of Chartered Accountants in 1973.
 He received an M.B.A. from York University in 1975, was a Corporate Controller for Heede International Ltd. in 1975–76, and served the Director of Finance for TransCanada Pipelines Ltd. from 1977 to 1983.
 He then worked as a Corporate Treasurer for United Cooperative of Ontario from 1984 to 1990, when he opened a private accounting practice in Mississauga.
-Szabo has also served as Vice-Chair and Director of the Mississauga Hospital for nine years, Director of Interim Place shelter for abused women for five years, and was a Director of the Peel Regional Housing Authority for five years.
+Szabo also served as Vice-Chair and Director of the Mississauga Hospital for nine years, Director of Interim Place shelter for abused women for five years, and was a Director of the Peel Regional Housing Authority for five years.

+Szabo died in Mississauga on 19 December 2024, at the age of 76.

 Politics

-Szabo has long been involved with the Liberal Party.
+Szabo was involved with the Liberal Party for a long period.
 He was the party's candidate in Mississauga South for the federal elections of 1980 and 1984, losing to Progressive Conservative Don Blenkarn on both occasions (the first time by 473 votes, the second time by a greater margin).
 Szabo was first elected in the election of 1993, defeating both Blenkarn and Reformer John Veenstra by a significant margin.

 He was re-elected in the 1997 election, easily defeating Reformer Joe Peschisolido (who later became a Liberal MP) and PC candidate Dick Barr.
 He won another comfortable victory in the 2000 election.